bitwarden/help/_articles/plans-and-pricing/about-bitwarden-plans.md

 Start a Teams Organization to securely share data with your coworkers, department, or entire company.
 Teams Organizations include all premium features for all enrolled users, unlimited secure data sharing within the Teams Organization, and a suite of operational tools like Event Logging and an API for Organization Management.

-Unlike Families Organizations and Free Organizations, Teams can have an unlimited number of users (*priced Per User Per Month*).
+Unlike Families Organizations and Free Organizations, Teams can have an unlimited number of users (priced Per User).
+Teams Organizations subscriptions can be billed annually or monthly (see [Compare the Plans](#compare-the-plans-1)).

 ### Enterprise Organizations

 Start an Enterprise Organization to secure your business secrets.
 Enterprise Organizations include all premium features for for all enrolled users, all operational tools included in **Teams Organizations**, and enterprise-only tools like SSO Authentication, Enterprise Policy enforcement, and a Self-host option.

-Unlike Families Organizations and Free Organizations, Enterprises can have an unlimited number of users (*priced Per User Per Month*).
+Unlike Families Organizations and Free Organizations, Enterprises can have an unlimited number of users (priced Per User).
+Enterprise Organizations subscriptions can be billed annually or monthly (see [Compare the Plans](#compare-the-plans-1)).

 ### Compare the Plans